SWE574-Nerds/wiki-eureka/Onat-Bas.md

 - This week's plan is to get the requirements ready as soon as possible and also create some mockups.
 - I've written the requirements to the best of my abilities.
 Still WIP, but It looks ok for now.
+- I've created mockups for

+   a.
+Signup

+   b.
+Home page

+   c.
+First login page

+   d.
+Used home page (home page with content)

+   e.
+Living history page (Annotated, not-annotated, being annotated)
+- I've used balsamiq for creating the mockups.
+The png files and json files for balsamiq mockups are added seperately.
+I also included the balsamiq project file.
+- These efforts needs to be discussed by the team so I opened a discussion issue for the team to review the mockups and give feedback.
+Hopefully these mockups will help us better design the application.